-Kulman Ghising appointed as Nepal’s interim Prime Minister
+Nepal: Kulman Ghising proposed by Gen-Z to head interim government

-Guwahati: Kulman Ghising, former Managing Director of the Nepal Electricity Authority, has been appointed as Nepal’s interim Prime Minister following the resignation of KP Sharma Oli.
+Guwahati: Kulman Ghising, former Managing Director of the Nepal Electricity Authority, has been proposed by Nepal’s Gen Z protesters as the interim Prime Minister following the resignation of KP Sharma Oli.

 Oli stepped down on Tuesday after two days of intense Gen Z-led protests triggered by the government’s decision to ban social media platforms, including X and Facebook.